 Besides surgery and radiation, medications are commonly used to treat cancer.
 One typical example of this is chemotherapy, which uses medications called cytostatics.
 These drugs aim to stop cancer cells from continuing to divide uncontrollably.
-What other goals can chemotherapy have, how is it done, what are its side effects and what can be done to reduce them?

 Chemotherapy in the treatment of cancer can have different goals.
 Doctors differentiate between the following types of chemotherapy: